 Given a continuous or discrete, stable or unstable system,

-the following commands can get a set of reduced order models based
+following commands can get a set of reduced order models based on your

 rng(1234,'twister'); G = rss(30,5,4); [g1, redinfo1] = hankelmr(G); % display Hankel SV plot % and prompt for order (try 15:20) [g2, redinfo2] = hankelmr(G,20); [g3, redinfo3] = hankelmr(G,[10:2:18]); [g4, redinfo4] = hankelmr(G,'MaxError',[0.01, 0.05]); for i = 1:4 figure(i); eval(['sigma(G,g' num2str(i) ');']); end

 Singular Value Bode Plot of G (30-state, 5 outputs, 4 inputs) shows a

 singular value Bode plot of a random system

 output and 4 inputs.
 The error system between

 Zeroth order Hankel MDA has it infinity norm equals to an all